Housing Affordability & Ownership

 The Federal Housing Finance Agency House Price Index (HPI) measures average price changes in repeat sales or refinancing on the same properties and serves as a timely indicator of house price trends.
 It provides a way to compare single-family house prices across different geographic regions that controls for distortions in the market.

 Is rent expensive in Houston?
-While rent is still less expensive than the average housing payment with a mortgage, rents in Houston’s three-county area are higher than the national and state averages.
+While rent is still less expensive than the average housing payment with a mortgage, housing costs for renters have generally increased more than for homeowners.
 Gross rent is the contract rent plus the estimated average monthly cost of utilities.

 Interact with the chart to explore differences in households with a mortgage and ones without.